 - the ambitions for climate change mitigation and adaptation;

-- the biodiversity strategy, which also announced a new EU soil strategy for 2021;
+- the biodiversity strategy, which includes the EU soil strategy;

 Through a variety of rules and measures, the CAP aims to safeguard the role of soil within sustainable systems of agriculture in the EU, enabling farmers to